Ficus Shivereana ‘Moonshine’ care. The Ficus moonshine variegata shivereana can be placed anywhere but is usually best if kept near a window.

 Too much cold or frost is another cause of leaf curling.
 Ficus Shivereana is a plant for the tropical climate and loves warm conditions.

 If the weather is too cold, it causes leaf curling.
 Hence, you should maintain a proper temperature indoors.

-If the plant is placed outdoors, make sure that the weather is frost-free or bring the plant inside in extreme cold.
+If the plant is outdoors, ensure the weather is frost-free or bring the plant inside in extreme cold.

 Ficus Shivereana can not tolerate dry conditions, and a humidifier should be used to avoid lead curling.

-There are many indoor and outdoor pests that damage the leaves.
+Many indoor and outdoor pests damage the leaves.